ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * comb\_req: This parameter indicates whether the combined EDHOC + OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}}) is supported.
 In JSON, the "comb\_req" value is a boolean.
 In CBOR, "comb\_req" is the simple value "true" or "false", and has label 5.

 * uri\_path: This parameter specifies the path component of the URI of the EDHOC resource where EDHOC messages have to be sent as requests.
 In JSON, the "uri\_path" value is a string.
-In CBOR, "uri\_path" is text string, and has label 6.
+In CBOR, "uri\_path" is a text string, and has label 6.

 * osc\_ms\_len: This parameter specifies the size in bytes of the OSCORE Master Secret to derive after the EDHOC session, as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
 In JSON, the "osc\_ms\_len" value is an integer.
 In CBOR, the "osc\_ms\_len" type is unsigned integer, and has label 7.